h2oai/h2o4gpu/README.md

 ## Next Steps

 For more examples using Python API, please check out our [Jupyter notebook demos](https://github.com/h2oai/h2o4gpu/tree/master/examples/py/demos).
-To run the demos using a local wheel run, at least download `requirements_runtime_demos.txt` from the Github repo and do:
+To run the demos using a local wheel run, at least download `src/interface_py/requirements_runtime_demos.txt` from the Github repo and do:
 ```
-pip install -r requirements_runtime_demos.txt
+pip install -r src/interface_py/requirements_runtime_demos.txt
 ```
 and then run the jupyter notebook demos.